manolitto/openvlex2/jacks/README.md

 - Carefully remove the tile from the stencil.
 It may help to gently press and push the jacks together from underneath with flat-nose pliers.
 You can also use a flat screwdriver to carefully lift the tile - that's what the notches on the stencil are for.

+  Later, when you print and glue many jacks, you may also consider using the [disassembly tool](../disassembly_tool/README.md) for easily removing the tile from the stencil.

 ## OpenVLex Double Jacks